 Saint Phillip Death

 It’s difficult to say how Saint Philip died, especially because he was initially confused with Philip the Evangelist, and there are conflicting accounts.
 According to one source, he died of natural causes.
 According to another, he was beheaded.
-Alternatively, they could be stoned to death.
+Alternatively, he could be stoned to death.

 Or crucified on the wrong side of the cross.
 The majority of the earliest traditions point to him being martyred in Hierapolis.
 Polycrates of Ephesus wrote to Pope Victor,